 Australia’s number one mental health issue is accommodation.
-That’s why Mental Illness Fellowship Victoria is passionate about creating quality places to live for people with a mental illness.
+That’s why MI Fellowship is passionate about creating quality places to live for people with a mental illness.
 Stable, supportive homes allow people with a mental illness to connect to services, the community or employment.
 It allows people to stay on treatments and out of hospitals.

 MI Fellowship has the following residential options available.

 Opening Doors, located in Alma Road, East St Kilda, provides medium to long-term rehabilitation for adults, who are generally 25 years old and over and linked to the southern metropolitan region.